aspose-page/Aspose.Page-Reference-Tutorials/content/english/java/page-manipulation/transformations/_index.md

 ### Can I use Aspose.Page for Java for other document formats?
 Aspose.Page primarily focuses on page manipulation for PostScript and XPS formats.
 ### Where can I find more examples and documentation for Aspose.Page for Java?
-Visit the [official Aspose.Page for Java documentation](https://reference.aspose.com/page/java/) for comprehensive information.
+Visit the [Aspose.Page for Java documentation](https://reference.aspose.com/page/java/) for comprehensive information.
 ### Is there a free trial available for Aspose.Page for Java?
 Yes, you can access a free trial [here](https://releases.aspose.com/).
 ### How can I get a temporary license for Aspose.Page for Java?